davidmoten/flatbuffers/README.md

 Maven artifacts for use with [flatbuffers](https://github.com/google/flatbuffers).

 Surprisingly the flatbuffers project team do not publish artifacts of any sort for flatbuffers to repositories like Maven Central.
 Users are expected to build from source.
-This project shortcuts these actions for you and allows you to do all using Maven artifacts.
+This project shortcuts these actions for you and allows you to do all using Maven artifacts from Maven Central.

 Status: *pre-alpha*